SayKit

 say.activate('fr'); // throws if `fr` has not been loaded or assigned

-const locale = say.match(['fr-CA', 'en-US']);
+say.match(['fr-CA', 'en-US']);

-// -> 'fr' if your configured locales include 'fr'
+// → 'fr' if your configured locales include 'fr'

-Matching works in this order:
+Matching prefers in order:

-1. exact locale match
+1. exact match against locales

-2. language-prefix match such as fr-CA -> fr
+2. language-prefix match (fr-CAfr)

 const requestSay = say.clone();